-Analyze your statements often.
-Also stay aware of the price that other homes are selling for in your neighborhood.
-Unfortunately, if yours is a recent mortgage loan - five years or fewer, you probably haven't had a chance to pay a lot of the principal: you are paying mostly interest.
+Study your statements often.
+Make yourself aware of the purchase prices of other houses in your immediate area.
+Unfortunately, if you have a recent mortgage - five years or under, you likely haven't had a chance to pay very much of the principal: you are paying mostly interest.

-Once your equity has risen to the desired twenty percent, you are close to stopping your PMI payments, once and for all.
-You will need to call your lending institution to alert them that you want to cancel PMI.
-Lending institutions require documentation verifying your eligibility at this point.
-You can get documentation of your home's equity by getting a state certified appraisal using form URAR-1004 (Uniform Residential Appraisal Report), required by most lending institutions before canceling PMI.
+Once your equity has risen to the magic number of twenty percent, you are close to canceling your PMI payments, once and for all.
+Call your mortgage lender to request cancellation of your Private Mortgage Insurance.
+Then you will be required to submit documentation that you have at least 20 percent equity.
+The best proof there is can be found in a state certified appraisal using form URAR-1004 (Uniform Residential Appraisal Report), required by most lending institutions before canceling PMI.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.